top of page

 Chronic Cough

-Constant coughing, often with mucus, might indicate lung issues like asthma, COPD, or bronchitis.
-It's important to watch these symptoms and see a doctor if they continue.
+A cough that doesn't go away and often brings up mucus could be a sign of lung problems like asthma, COPD, or bronchitis.
+You should pay attention to these symptoms and visit a doctor if they continue.
 Finding and treating these conditions early can really help your health.

 Wheezing